gurghet/ruggine/infra/README.md

 The base configuration in `base/` defines the core components:
 - Deployment with resource limits and security context
 - Service exposing port 3000
-- Ingress with TLS configuration via cert-manager
+- Ingress with TLS configuration via Let's Encrypt
 - Doppler secret for configuration management

 ## Environment Overlays